 Have you ever wondered where your tap water comes from?
-How the City of Belleville treats it to make it safe for you to drink?
-Learn what happens to your drinking water and what it goes through before you turn on the tap.
+Or how we treat water to make it safe for you to drink?
+Read on to learn what happens to your drinking water before you turn on the tap.

 Our Water Treatment System